StokedOnIt/Windows-10-UWP-Manipulation-Bug/README.md

 After the Manipulation Center point is wrong in the upper left

 This is due to the e.Position coming from the Manipulation being incorrect after.

+In addition the Event ManipulationStarting does not fire afterward as well.